 - At the top of the site, click Organization and click the Settings tab.

-- If you plan to allow members to join automatically, configure default settings for new members first.
+- If you plan to allow members to join automatically without sending invitations, configure default settings for new members first.
+Otherwise, skip this step.

 If necessary, you can change these settings for specific members after they have joined the organization.